 On the other hand, the country offers U.S. veterans and seniors unique retirement benefits, such as the Pensionado Visa.
 You may qualify for this visa if you have a lifetime pension or receive SSI benefits of at least $1,000 per month.

-Perks of the visa include 25 percent off domestic and international flights, 50 percent off certain forms of entertainment, 30 percent off public transportation, 25 percent off restaurants and 25 percent off utilities.
+Perks of the visa include discounts on domestic and international flights, certain forms of entertainment, public transportation, restaurants and utilities.